Wholesome, Veggie-Packed Buddha Bowl

 You can make this buddha bowl into a high protein meal by using quinoa instead of brown rice or adding chicken.
 For a vegan diet, try one of these vegetarian sources of protein.

 Looking for another way to eat sweet potato?
-Try this easy Sweet Potato and Quinoa Salad.
+Try this easy Quinoa Salad with Sweet Potato.
 It also makes a great lunch and you can meal prep it ahead of time.
 If you love this recipe you might enjoy this Winter Lunch Bowl recipe as well.

 I hope you enjoy this nutritious recipe!